 Detailed assessment information and rubrics

-Detailed information about each of the assessments, including rubrics, will be available in iLearn.
-Please make sure you read the assessment information carefully, and contact the convenor if you have any questions.
+Detailed information about each of the assessments, including rubrics and submission instructions will be available in the Assessment block in iLearn.
+Please make sure you read the assessment information carefully, watch the Guide to Assessment video, and post a message in the relevant Assessment forum if you have any questions.

 Requests for extensions should be submitted via a Special Consideration request, which is available in the http://ask.mq.edu.au portal.
 Your request should be submitted no later than five days after the due date and should be accompanied by appropriate documentation.
 Please see the Special Consideration policy in the list of policies at the end of this document for further details.